googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" delete(documentRef: DocumentReference<any, any>, precondition?: firestore.Precondition): this;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
     // Warning: (ae-incompatible-release-tags) The symbol "execute" is marked as @public, but its signature references "Pipeline" which is marked as @beta
     // Warning: (ae-incompatible-release-tags) The symbol "execute" is marked as @public, but its signature references "PipelineSnapshot" which is marked as @beta execute(pipeline: Pipeline): Promise<PipelineSnapshot>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get<AppModelType, DbModelType extends firestore.DocumentData>(query: firestore.Query<AppModelType, DbModelType>): Promise<QuerySnapshot<AppModelType, DbModelType>>;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" get<AppModelType, DbModelType extends firestore.DocumentData>(query: firestore.Query<AppModelType, DbModelType>): Promise<QuerySnapshot<AppModelType, DbModelType>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get<AppModelType, DbModelType extends firestore.DocumentData>(documentRef: firestore.DocumentReference<AppModelType, DbModelType>): Promise<DocumentSnapshot<AppModelType, DbModelType>>;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" get<AppModelType, DbModelType extends firestore.DocumentData>(documentRef: firestore.DocumentReference<AppModelType, DbModelType>): Promise<DocumentSnapshot<AppModelType, DbModelType>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get<AppModelType, DbModelType extends firestore.DocumentData, AggregateSpecType extends firestore.AggregateSpec>(aggregateQuery: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
+    get<AppModelType, DbModelType extends firestore.DocumentData, AggregateSpecType extends firestore.AggregateSpec>(aggregateQuery: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"